wp-plugins/jonradio-display-kitchen-sink/readme.txt

 == Changelog ==

+= 2.0 =
+* Add Settings page for each Site with detailed Troubleshooting information

 = 1.1 =
 * Verify compatiblity with Version 3.4 of WordPress, via RC2
 * Correct name of plugin's main php file and web site page URL to both match folder name